 Ketones are important.
 As blood glucose decreases, the ketones in your blood increase to keep our energy levels stable.

-The chart below shows three thousand blood glucose vs ketone values taken at the same time from a range of people following a low carbohydrate or ketogenic diet.
+The chart below shows three thousand blood glucose vs ketone values measured at the same time from a range of people following a low carbohydrate or ketogenic diet.

 While there is generally a linear relationship between glucose and ketones, each person has a unique relationship between their blood glucose and ketone values that provide a unique insight into a particular person’s metabolic health.

-Some people produce more ketones.
-Some people have higher blood glucose levels than others.
+Some people produce more ketones than others.
+Some people have higher blood glucose levels.

-Hyperinsulinemia has been termed as the “unifying theory of chronic disease” .
-It’s very useful to understand where you stand on the spectrum of metabolic health and insulin sensitivity.
+Hyperinsulinemia has been called as the “unifying theory of chronic disease” .
+It’s beneficial to understand where you stand on the spectrum of metabolic health and insulin sensitivity.

 The chart below shows the typical relationship between blood glucose and blood ketone for a range of different degrees of insulin resistance/sensitivity.